-The Guidance is imprecise and, in places, misleading.
-Is it useful in that it can be relied on as indicating that HMRC will not apply the full rigour of the statutory provisions?
+In summary, then, the Guidance is imprecise and in places misleading.
+Is it useful in that it can be relied upon as indicating that HMRC will not apply the full rigour of the statutory provisions?
 Unfortunately, it is not.
-The Guidance is liberally sprinkled with words and phrases such as 'generally', 'unlikely', 'could not by itself', 'will be likely' and 'normally', which indicate HMRC's determination not to be too closely bound by its general statements.
+The Guidance is liberally sprinkled with words and phrases such as "generally", "unlikely", "could not by itself", "will be likely" and "normally" which indicate HMRC's determination not to be too closely bound by its general statements.